 What’s in my carry-on:

-– Extra underwear (if not an extra change of clothes).
+- – Extra underwear (if not an extra change of clothes).

-– Nightguard – I wear a TMJ splint and not sleeping it in means extra pain, so I make sure it’s in my carry-on
+- – Nightguard – I wear a TMJ splint and not sleeping it in means extra pain, so I make sure it’s in my carry-on

-– Toothbrush – nuff said
+- – Toothbrush – nuff said

-– Snacks – because you never know when you might get stranded on a runway for hours
+- – Snacks – because you never know when you might get stranded on a runway for hours

-– Laptop / tablet / phone – If you travel with electronics make sure they are in your carry-on.
+- – Laptop / tablet / phone – If you travel with electronics make sure they are in your carry-on.
 If you can get away without your laptop, leave it at home.
 It’s heavy and you can probably do most of what you want on your phone anyway.

-– Chargers – whatever electronics you are travelling with, make sure you have chargers in your carry-on.
+- – Chargers – whatever electronics you are travelling with, make sure you have chargers in your carry-on.

-– Wallet – no need to bring your whole purse (your carry-on is basically one already).
+- – Wallet – no need to bring your whole purse (your carry-on is basically one already).
 Take out all non-necessary things from your wallet and just bring it.

-– Extra bottle of Zeal – I love that they have this stuff in travel bottles.
+- – Extra bottle of Zeal – I love that they have this stuff in travel bottles.
 Zeal is a great energy supplement and has definitely helped me a lot when I travel.
 Again, if you don’t know what it is, you can check out my review here.
 While I typically only take this once in a normal day, when I travel I bring enough to take it twice a day to make up for the extra wear on my energy.

 I’ve always loved to travel but for a few years there I was pretty scared to do it.
 Going into planning all these trips so close I really wondered if I could pull it off.
-Had I had more time to think about all the trips I might not have done it, but half of the trips were planned on pretty short notice.
+Had I had more time to think about all the trips, it might have scared me out of doing it.
+But, half of the trips were planned on pretty short notice.
 Most of the trips themselves were also pretty short.

 Do you travel?
 If so, what tips do you have for the rest of us?
 What questions do you have about travelling